geekymon2/flutter_redux/README.md

-# Shared Preferences Example
+# Flutter Redux Example

-Flutter Shared Preferences Example
+Flutter Redux Example

 ## Getting Started

-This project is an example to showcase Flutter Shared Preferences
+This project is an example to showcase Flutter Redux

 ## Follow Geeky Mon2